 GSS Office HC 131 – Thursdays

-Every Thursday in the Summer 2017 semester the GSS Director of Graduate Services will be available in HC 131 from 10:30 am until 12:30 pm.
+Every Thursday in the Fall 2017 semester the GSS Director of Graduate Services will be available in HC 131 from 10:00 am until 1:00 pm.
 The room is located in Harbour Centre’s Lower Concourse, and accessed via the room 100 door.
 Click here for a map.

 Occasional socials, Council meetings and other grad students events are held at Vancouver campus throughout the year.